Evaluating Web Site Performance

-In most cases, getting feedback from family, friends, classmates, and other members of the site’s target audience is sufficient to ensure that the site is accomplishing its goals and purpose.
+In most cases, getting feedback from family, friends, classmates, and other members of the site’s target audience suffices to ensure that the site is accomplishing its goals and purpose.

 Web site performance evaluation becomes much more complicated for most commercial sites with multiple goals and broadly defined purposes.

-Typically, these types of sites follow a formal evaluation plan that, in addition to ongoing testing and visitor feedback might include benchmarking,
+Typically, these types of sites follow a formal evaluation plan that, besides ongoing testing and visitor feedback, might include benchmarking,

 Web server log transaction analysis, and a review of other performance measures, often by third-party marketing professionals.

-A benchmark is a measurement standard with which actual performance can be compared.
+A benchmark is a measurement standard with which we can compare actual performance.

 For example, a benchmark for an organizational or e-commerce site might be to increase the number of visitors by 7 percent per month over the next 12 months.

-Moreover, comparing the benchmark with the actual growth in the number of site visitors each month can help a site’s owner determine what, if any, changes should be made at the site.
+Comparing the benchmark with the actual growth in the number of site visitors each month.
+This will help a site’s owner determine any changes to make at the site.

 A performance benchmark is not static; after evaluation against actual performance, a benchmark might need to be adjusted to make it more realistic.

-WEB SERVER LOG ANALYSIS each time a browser requests a Web page from a Web server, that request for a page is recorded in the server’s transaction log.
+WEB SERVER LOG ANALYSIS each time a browser requests a Web page from a Web server, that request for a page is recorded on the server’s transaction log.

 • The requesting computer’s IP address